blomadam/blomadam.github.io/_posts/2017-3-28-Hello-World.md

 I'm planning to use this space to showcase some of the projects and events I participate as a Data Scientist.

 I'm still learning the ropes for now, but stay tuned for more (new and improved!) content.

+##This is a test of a list

+-item 2
+-item 4
+-item 5